estellechoi/glassify/README.md

 <img src="./docs/ut_records.png" />
 <br />

-Important!
-To review, [Think Aloud](https://www.nngroup.com/articles/thinking-aloud-the-1-usability-tool/) is required for users.
 Finally, find users' pain points and needs by reviewing with the below standards:

 - Time: how long the test took
 - Error: How many errors user made